sudotman/unity-networking-utensils/README.md

-# Unreal-Unity Communication Package
+# Unity Networking Utensils
-A bundle of Unreal Project and a Unity Project pre-configured to facilitate inter-communication between both engines.
+A bunch of handy Unity's networking tools pre-configured to facilitate inter-communication between both engines.

 # Working
 We can create server/clients at Unity for easy communication setup.
 Technically, there isn't anything special that is happening in these projects but the ease-to-use is the priority.